-Built in the summer of 2011, ACRE's screen-printing studio contains a dark room, exposure unit, printing stations with hinge clamps, dozens of screens, drying equipment, and more.
-Staffed by a master screen printer at all times, the lab provides limited inks, emulsions, transparencies, and other supplies to offer free to any resident that wishes to use them.
+Built in the summer of 2011, ACRE's screen printing studio contains a dark room, exposure unit, printing stations with hinge clamps, dozens of screens, drying equipment, and more.
+Staffed by a master screen printer at all times, the lab provides limited inks, emulsions, transparencies, and other supplies to any resident that wishes to use them.
+Residents are also enabled to experiment with cyanotypes, monoprinting, and relief printing.

-Residents who plan to print a lot are encouraged to bring their own paper, fabric or material to print on, inks they know they will specifically want to work with or other specialty supplies.
+Residents who plan to print in large quantities are encouraged to bring their own paper, fabric, or material to print on, inks they know they will specifically want to work with or other specialty supplies.
 Access to scanners, computers and printers in other areas of the farm will be provided for creating images to work with.
 As with other facilities, there are built-in training sessions for anyone who might be new or rusty to the basics of screenprinting.